hanegraaff/financial-calculator/how-does-it-work.md

 It's output is a report containing the results of the calculation.

-Calculations are referred to as "models" throughout this project.
+Calculations are referred to as "valuation models" throughout this project.
 Each model uses the same DCF formula to calculate its intrinsic price, but varies in terms of how it forecasts its free cash flows and discount rates.
-Models download historical financial statements from a data provider (currently "Intrinio"), and use it as inputs to their calculations.
+Each model download historical financial statements from a data provider (currently "Intrinio"), and use it as inputs to their calculations.

-## Models
+## Valudation Models
-All models (as of this version there is only one) are derived from an abstract class called ```BaseDCFModel``` which has the following characteristics:
+All models (as of this version there is only one) are derived from an abstract class called ```BaseValudationModel``` which has the following characteristics:

 1) Sets the discount rate to a constant 9.75%
 2) Sets long term growth rate (used for terminal value) to a constant 2.5%